 Techniquest – If you have a curious mind, Techniquest is the hands-on science museum for you.
 You may not see the sign like ‘Please don’t touch the exhibit’.
 Have a super exciting day out to learn things, which do not have to be boring.
 It is definitely one of the best places to see in Cardiff.

 Visit the largest waterfront development in Europe where you can get the breathtaking views of iconic landmarks like the Norwegian Church and Pierhead, along with Wetlands Nature Reserve and the old docks.
 You can take the guided boat tours that are available regularly from Penarth Barrage and Mermaid Quay and it lasts up to 45 minutes.

 Visit the Craft in the Bay after cruising, which is a well-known exhibition of work by the craft makers in Wales.
 You can also visit the regular workshops over there.
 Enjoy the beauty of Cardiff bay by joining this guided tour.

 The Millenium Centre is a venue, which hosts comedians, huge bands, and theatre shows which has a capacity of 2500 guests.
 This venue is made completely of metal, wood, glass, and slate sourced in the country in 2004.

 You can expect to see contemporary dance, opera, and the big rock, pop, and international musicians in any week.
 You can also get discounts at the restaurant, café, and bar, exclusive seats, and money off tickets if you are a member.
-Explore various Cardiff attractions by joining this tour with a local guide or the Hop-On, Hop-Off Bus.
+Explore various tourist attractions by joining this tour with a local guide or the Hop-On, Hop-Off Bus.

 5. Visit Castell Coch